inkdropapp/docs-old/src/pages/manual/list-of-commands.md

 Toggles the size and location of the window between its standard state and its user state

+### application:sync-db

+Perform data sync from the last checkpointer.

+### application:sync-db-full

+Perform data sync from the beginning.

 ## Core commands

 ### core:copy